Septic Services in Tomball, TX

 Clay Soil in Northwest Harris County

 The Tomball area sits on Gulf Coast Prairie soils dominated by Vertisols, the same clay-rich soil type that runs through much of the Houston metro.
 These soils contain high levels of smectite clay, which is the mineral that causes dramatic shrink-swell behavior.
 When it rains, the clay expands and holds water.
 During dry spells, it cracks and pulls away from foundations, tanks, and pipes.
-According to USDA soil data, Houston Black clay (a Vertisol common in this region) develops cracks more than 4 inches wide and 12 inches deep that stay open 90 to 150 days per year.

 For septic systems, this clay creates two problems.
 First, the soil doesn't drain well.
 Conventional drain fields need soil that allows wastewater to percolate down through it, and clay fights that process.
 Percolation tests in the Tomball area regularly come back too slow for standard gravity-fed systems.
 Second, the constant swelling and shrinking puts mechanical stress on buried tanks and pipes, which can cause cracks and misalignment over the years.

-How Does Two-County Permitting Work?
+Two-County Permitting

 Tomball straddles the Harris County and Montgomery County line, and this creates a permitting situation that most Texas homeowners don't deal with.
 Your septic permit comes from whichever county your property sits in, and the two counties have different offices, different processes, and different local orders.